 - “Therefore the law is powerless, and justice never goes forth.
 For the wicked surround the righteous; therefore perverse judgment proceeds.”
 (1:4)

 If Habakkuk wanted to get God’s attention with his complaints, it worked.
-Unfortunately for Habakkuk, it didn’t work the way he wanted it to work.
+Unfortunately for Habakkuk, it didn’t work the way he wanted.
 God responded to the prophet’s complaints by explaining that He was raising up the nation of Chaldea (Babylon) to conquer Judah (Habakkuk 1:5-11).
 Ironically, that explanation prompted a new round of complaints from Habakkuk as the prophet couldn’t believe that God would let a people even more wicked than those of Judah conquer them (Habakkuk 1:12-17).
 Poor God, He just couldn’t win with Habakkuk.

 To answer Habakkuk’s second round of complaining, God assured him that there would come a day when the Babylonians themselves would be brought down by judgment because of their many sins (2:2-20).
 That assurance was followed by Habakkuk offering a prayer of faith concerning the omnipotence and military might of God (3:1-16).
 Habakkuk closed his prayer by affirming that he would rejoice in the Lord even in the bleakest times that would be brought about by the Babylonian invasion (3:17-18), and that his trust in the Lord would surely be rewarded as God would renew his strength (3:19).